uwu/uwu.network/src/pages/~sink/blog/2022/10/wayland.md

 It boasts higher performance, less jank, and no extraneous moving parts left over from the 80s.

-Wayland is a specification that describes how to implement a *wayland compositor*, which actually handles all the work.
+Wayland is a specification that describes how to implement a *Wayland compositor*, which actually handles all the work.

 The reference implementation of a compositor is called **Weston**,